notaryproject/notary/docs/running_a_service.md

 documentation.
-Please note that the version of Notary server and signer should be greater than or equal to that of the Notary Client CLI to ensure feature compatibility, i.e. if you are using Notary Client CLI 0.2, ensure you are using a server and signer tagged with an equal or higher version than 0.2 from the <a href="https://github.com/docker/notary/releases">releases page</a>.
+Please note that the version of Notary server and signer should be greater than or equal to that of the Notary Client CLI to ensure feature compatibility, i.e. if you are using Notary Client CLI 0.2, ensure you are using a server and signer tagged with an equal or higher version than 0.2 from the [releases page](https://github.com/docker/notary/releases).

 The self-signed certificate's subject name and subject alternative names are `notary-server`, `notaryserver`, and `localhost`, so if your Docker host is not